 My next step was to put on some happy music and start my oil diffuser with a mixture of “Peace” and Lavender essential oils.
 As I got ready for my day, I went over my mental to-do list and added little ways I could make the day more enjoyable.
 It doesn’t need to be hard, for me it’s as simple as adding scents and sounds to the atmosphere in my home to feel cozier.

-Another way that I’m prioritizing happiness, is to be more intentional about self-care.
+Another way of prioritizing happiness is to be more intentional about self-care.
 For me this means scheduling time to do yoga and go for a walk.
-Yoga is very relaxing to me, and going for a walk gives me time to enjoy sunshine and fresh air.
-Both activities give me a bit of pep in my step and brighten my day.
-Think of what brightens your day and makes you feel great- prioritize those things.
+Yoga is relaxing, and going for a walk gives me time to enjoy sunshine and fresh air.
+Both activities give a bit of pep to my step and brighten the day.
+Think of what brightens your day and makes you feel great, then prioritize those things.

 Saying Yes/Indulge Yourself:

+Spending time outdoors is good for us, physically and emotionally!
 I am NOT good at this in the winter, I hate the cold!
 My goal this winter is to be better about getting outside.
-Even though it’s cold outside, get out there and get some fresh air!
-Taking time to catch what little sunshine does peek out this time of year and filling your lungs with some good fresh air always works as a great pick-me-up.
+Even though it’s cold, get out there and get some fresh air.
+Take time to catch what little sunshine does peek out this time of year, and fill your lungs with some good fresh air.
+This always works as a great pick-me-up.
 Dress appropriately for the weather and go on a walk.